svaderia/svaderia.github.io/_posts/articles/2017-08-18-downloading-and-unzipping-a-zipfile.md

 zf.close()
 ```

-## Using temp file and shutil
+## Shutil and tempfile
 In previous solution we went into the trouble of saving the temporary file in `/tmp` folder.
-But when you're using `Python` you will get an easy way around to everything.
+But there is an easy way around in `Python`
-`Python` has a inbuild module called `tempfile` that can make a temporary file or folder for and do autocleanup afterwards.
+`Python` has a inbuild module called `tempfile` that can make a temporary file or folder for and do auto cleanup afterwards.
-We will `shutil` module as well.
+We will use `shutil` module instead of zipfile in this example
 ```python
 from urllib.request import urlopen from tempfile import NamedTemporaryFile